-The Australian Government will provide an estimated $10.0 million in total ODA to Mongolia in 2016-17.
-This will include an estimated $5.9 million in bilateral funding to Mongolia managed by DFAT.
+The Australian Government will provide an estimated $10.9 million in total ODA to Mongolia in 2017-18.
+This will include an estimated $5.9 million in bilateral funding to Mongolia.

-Mongolia’s economic growth has followed the commodity cycle, driven by the rise and fall of mineral prices and private sector led investment in the mining sector.
-The mining sector now accounts for almost 20% of GDP and the majority of exports and, if managed well, is central to the country’s goals to reduce poverty.
-Australia’s aid program aims to promote well-governed, efficient public and private sectors that support Mongolian communities to benefit from resource-driven growth.
+Australia’s development cooperation program aims to promote well-governed, efficient public and private sectors that support Mongolian communities to benefit from resource-driven growth.
 Our areas of investment are where Australia has a comparative advantage and are aligned with the development objectives identified by the Government of Mongolia.

 The rapid development of Mongolia’s mining sector places demands on human resources in the public and private sectors.
 Attracting and retaining skilled workers is a top priority for businesses, but Mongolia’s education system is not meeting the needs of a competitive economy.

-For these reasons the bilateral program has consolidated to assist two sectors—human resource development and the extractives sector.
-The aid program engagement on governance and the investment climate can improve the speed and focus of large commercial decisions that are worth many times the aid input.
-Transparent and predictable regulation benefits Australian business investments and is relevant to both Governments’ focus on aid for trade to deliver prosperity by catalysing private investment.
+For these reasons, the bilateral program provides assistance to two sectors—human resource development and the extractives sector.
+Focussing the aid program on governance and the investment climate can help improve the speed and attention of large commercial decisions that are worth many times the aid input.
+Transparent and predictable regulation benefits Australian business investments and is relevant to the objective of both governments to support prosperity by catalysing private investment.

 Objective 1: Mongolia’s government, civil society and private sector personnel have the skills and qualifications to deliver better services